 Mystery shoppers should be friendly individuals.
 You’re going to be talking and interacting with someone at every mystery shopping job, so you need to be able to hold conversations with people.
 You aren’t trying to provoke a specific response.
 Your job is to go in and see what happens.
 You’re there to observe and report.
 Being friendly is one of the best ways to do this.

 Writing reports is something that every mystery shopper has to do.
-While you don't have to be the next Hemingway or James Joyce, it's important you write a clear and concise report.
-Make sure everything your writing is clear.
+While you don’t have to be the next Ernest Hemingway or Toni Morrison, it’s important you write a clear and concise report.
+Make sure your writing is clear.
 Specifics are what is going to be important.
 Make sure to point out the details and stay away from vague statements and words.
 Be sure to edit your report before you send it.
 Look for common spelling errors and grammatical mistakes, but also look for larger, structural problems.
 Consider the person reading the report.
 What will they be interested in?

 Eye for detail